AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configuration-manager.md

 ## Configurations as a Developer {#configurations-developer}

-As a developer, it is important to know how AEM as a Cloud Service works with configurations and how it uses Sling Context-Aware Configurations to do this.
+As a developer, it is important to know how AEM as a Cloud Service works with configurations and how it processes configuration resolution.

 ### Separation of Configuration and Content {#separation-of-config-and-content}

-Although the [administrator and users may think of configurations as workplaces](#configurations-administrator) to manage different settings and content, it is important to understand that configurations and content is stored and managed separately by AEM on the back end.
+Although the [administrator and users may think of configurations as workplaces](#configurations-administrator) to manage different settings and content, it is important to understand that configurations and content are stored and managed separately by AEM in the repository.

-* `/content` is home to all content
+* `/content` is home to all content.
-* `/conf` is home to all configuration
+* `/conf` is home to all configuration.

 Content references its associated configuration via a `cq:conf` property.
+AEM performs a lookup based on the content and it's contextual `cq:conf` property to find the appropriate configuration.

 ### A Simple Example {#example}